 Alongside my job as a client services manager helping our awesome clients implement and manage their SmartHubs®, I am one of a few that make up the Reward Gateway Culture Team.
+Though I've since stepped away into a new role as the Global Product Marketing Manager, I've never forgotten my Culture Team roots.
 If your workplace doesn’t have a Culture Team, here’s why we exist, in a nutshell:

 The Culture Team was initially created as a way to represent the employee voice, about two years ago.
 We redefined our company values, and continue to evolve as our company does, too.

 So we talk.
 A lot.

 And having talked to almost all of our 300+ employees, I’ve learned a few things along the way.
 And the biggest thing?
 Nowadays, to get at what will really make your employees happier, you’ve got to go beyond that anonymous, dreadful suggestion box.
 Here’s what to keep in mind to drive positive change within your company:

 Culture is not a tangible thing that just one team can influence, which is why our culture team is made up of our UK head of HR, a superstar salesman from our Sydney office and one of our newest engagement managers.
 We have seven different offices and several different job roles, so it was important that a wide range was reflected in the team.

 Now that you’ve got your team, you need to define what you mean by “culture.”
 Culture is everything around you from the quality of the office furniture to the quality of your face-to-face meetings with your manager, how often you run out of office milk to the attitude of the CEO.
 Everything within a workplace helps to create its "culture" - so when asking for feedback be clear on what you are looking for and make sure it is within the realms of change.
 Here are some examples of what we’ve asked in the past:

 “Name one way we could communicate better.”